ezhai24/budget_visualization/README.md

 * Date - The date the transaction occured in mm/dd/yyyy format.
 * Description - A description of the transaction.
 Used for UWWRC records but not in app so can be left blank.
 * Amount - The amount of money deposited or withdrawn in the transaction.
 If withdrawn, the number should be negative.
 * Type - A type category associated with the transaction.
-Can be left blank.
+Do not leave blank.
+(Use a stand-in like "--" or "other" for transactions without a type.)
 * Subtype - A subtype category associated with the transaction.
-Can be left blank.
+Do not leave blank.
+(Use a stand-in like "--" or "other" for transactions without a type.)

 ## UWWRC Types & Subtypes
 * Administrative